Proposal Writing

 Moreover, there are times when one line isn’t enough, and that’s okay.
 Using a subtitle allows you to add depth, provide clarity, or further pique interest.
 While the main title might capture attention with its bold assertion, the subtitle can deliver a more detailed promise or context.

-Create an Impactful Design
+Create an impactful design

 The cover page, the first point of contact, should be designed to impress and inform.
 Choose colors that align with your brand and resonate with the proposal’s theme.
 Limiting to 2-3 primary colors can create a more cohesive and professional look.
 Colors evoke emotions and perceptions.
 For instance, blues might convey trust and stability, while greens can emphasize sustainability, so keep that in mind when creating your proposal cover page.